 Formula #5: Console Table + Short Vase + Chair + Table Lamp + Wall Art

 We made it!
 This last one has a little bit of everything.
 It has a place to sit, a catchall table, a light source, and of course some accessories.
 Now I didn’t add a basket into this formula but you absolutely could.

 Ok, let’s jump right in…

 We love console tables because they are visually a bit lighter and tend to be more physically slender which is great for an entryway the needs that (and a lot do).
-For those that really need some kind of storage, #5 and #9 have those cute little drawers.
 If you don’t need drawers or are into maybe some smaller shelf baskets then #1, #4, #8, and #11 are awesome options.
 But if you want something with that “extra something” then #3 and #7 (it’s wrapped in fabric!) then I would suggest those.

 Accent chairs have SUCH a special place in my heart and it kills me that I hardly have space for the very small one in my living room.
 SO if you have an entryway that can handle an accent chair DO IT!
 Just make sure to consider the scale of your console table and your chair so that one doesn’t overpower the other.

 Now let’s get specific.
-As soon as I saw #3 a couple of months ago I immediately sent it to Julie and simply blurted out, “LOOK!!!!!”
+As soon as I saw #3 I immediately sent it to Julie and simply blurted out, “LOOK!!!!!”
 I mean, it’s juuuust so good.
-So that chair aside #6, #11, and #12 are great for a more traditional look and #2, #4, and #7 are great modern picks.
-BUT if you want a little extra cushion and boldness then #9, #10, and #13 are the way to go.
+So that chair aside #6, and #4, #2, and #7 are great modern picks.
+BUT if you want a little extra cushion and boldness then #9 is the way to go.